0xAX/linux-insides/Misc/contribute.md

 After the last command an editor will be openned that will be chosen from `$GIT_EDITOR` or `$EDITOR` environment variable.
 The `-s` command line argument will add `Signed-off-by` line by the committer at the end of the commit log message.
 You can find this line in the end of each commit message, for example - [00cc1633](https://github.com/torvalds/linux/commit/00cc1633816de8c95f337608a1ea64e228faf771).
 The main point of this line is the tracking of who did a change.
 The `-v` option show unified diff between the HEAD commit and what would be committed at the bottom of the commit message.
 It is not necessary, but very useful sometimes.
 A couple of words about commit message.
 Actually a commit message consists from two parts:

-The first part is on the first line and contains short descrption of changes.
+The first part is on the first line and contains short description of changes.
 It starts from the `[PATCH]` prefix followed by a subsystem, driver or architecture name and after `:` symbol short description.
 In our case it will be something like this:

 ```
 [PATCH] staging/dgap: Use strpbrk() instead of dgap_sindex()